My family was never poor, but we were always broke.

 For the vast majority of people, a strategy called couch potato investing is more than enough to prepare for the future.
 Couch potato investing is an approach where you invest in just a handful of ETFs that cover a huge portion of domestic and international markets, as well as bonds.

-The first five things on this list were gimmes.
-If you’ve read about personal finance before, most of that should have been old news.
-But, while I do wish my parents taught me the basics of managing money, there’s something even more important that I’m still struggling with: when is enough enough?
+While I do wish my parents taught me the basics of managing money, there’s something even more important that I’m still struggling with: When is enough, enough?